wasd0109/dmm-fetch-meta/README.md

 ```

 ## Current limitation

-- Video files already in a folder will not be renamed (will address in future)
 - Rename could only recognize file that contain string that match the XXXX-123 format
 - The format is currently fixed
 - Error handling is still not ideal